 What does a Family Support Worker do?

-Their role is to support children and their families with a variety of problems such as: drug and alcohol addiction; having a parent in hospital or prison; a parent or child with a disability or special educational needs (SEN); language barriers which mean they struggle to access local and national services; and needing help with general home management, finance and parenting skills.
+Their role is to support children and their families with a variety of problems.
+These can be anything from drug and alcohol addiction, having a parent in hospital or prison, a parent or child with a disability or special educational needs (SEN), language barriers which mean they struggle to access local and national services, or needing help with general home management, finance and parenting skills.
 They help build relationships, increase skills and potentially bridge the gap between families and organisations, and can work with a variety of other professionals such as social workers and teachers.

 Roles and responsibilities